underdogkid91/UU00UU/README.md

 run `$ grunt staging` to build and site the stagin will be served to localhost:4001

-TODO

-the final file structure, after everything is built
+the final folders structure, after everything is built
 ```
 ├── index.html
 ├── e